nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/objects_deploy/objects_deploy.md

 issues at scale using traditional file and block storage solutions.

-Unlike file or block storage, object storage is a data storage architecture designed for unstructured data at the petabyte scale.
+Unlike file or block storage, object storage is a data storage architecture designed for unstructured data at the Petabyte scale.
 Object storage manages data as objects, where each object contains the data itself, a variable amount of metadata, and a globally unique identifier.
 There is no filesystem overhead as there is in block and file storage, so it can be easily scaled out at a global level.

-Nutanix Objects is an S3-compatible object storage solution that leverages the underlying Nutanix storage fabric which allows it to benefit from features such as encryption, compression, and erasure coding (EC-X).
+Nutanix Objects is a S3-compatible object storage solution that leverages the underlying Nutanix storage fabric which allows it to benefit from features such as encryption, compression, and erasure coding (EC-X).

-Objects allows users to store petabytes of unstructured data on the Nutanix platform, with support for features such as WORM (write once, read many) and object versioning that are required for regulatory compliance, and easy integration with 3rd party backup software and S3-compatible applications.
+Objects allow users to store petabytes of unstructured data on the Nutanix platform, with support for features such as WORM (write once, read many) that supports object versioning that is required for regulatory compliance, and easy integration with 3rd party backup software and S3-compatible applications.